babibelbleu/osuVerifDiscordBot/README.md

 # osuVerifDiscordBot
-This is a discord bot who renames new server members with his osu!username
+This is a discord bot who renames new members of a server with his osu!username

 Bonjour